stanford-cocolab/cocolab.stanford.edu/psych204-fall2016.md

 ##Pre-requisites

 There are no formal pre-requisites for this class.
 However, this is a graduate-level course, which will move relatively quickly and have technical content.
-Students should be already familiar with the basics of probability and programming (or be willing to learn this background on their own).
+Students should be already familiar with the basics of probability and programming.

 #Schedule